EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ### Assigning Serial Port Functionality <!-- {#menu_walk_assign_ports_sw} -->

-This section just assigns all the serial ports from the @ref menu_serial_ports section above to specific functionality.
+This section just assigns all the serial ports from the @ref menu_walk_serial_ports section above to specific functionality.
 For a board with the option of up to 4 hardware serial ports, like the SAMD21 or Arduino Mega, we use the Serial1 to talk to the modem, Serial2 for modbus, and Serial3 for the Maxbotix.
 For an AVR board where we're relying on a mix of hardware and software ports, we use hardware Serial 1 for the modem, AltSoftSerial for modbus, and NeoSWSerial for the Maxbotix.
 Depending on how you rank the importance of each component, you can adjust these to your liking.